-Ms. Sharmaine Francois has fifteen years progressive senior executive experience in the field of Banking, ten of which were spent in investment banking and business development.
+Ms. Francois has seventeen (17) years progressive senior executive experience in the field of Banking, twelve (12) of which were spent in investment banking and business development.
 Her varied experience covers retail and corporate banking, investment management, securities trading and underwriting, pension fund management and business development.
+Ms. Francois current holds the position of Assistant General Manager at Bank of Montserrat.